Omar-kh/personal-blog/content/blog/http_server_python_scratch/python_sockets.md

 Now, while sockets are our main avenue for communication, the system that manages this entire orchestration involves more actors and layers.
 Two such crucial elements are processes and file descriptors, without which our understanding of socket operations remains incomplete.

-### Processes and File Descriptors: Bridging the Gap
+## Processes and File Descriptors: Bridging the Gap

 Every program you run (like our server) doesn't operate in isolation.
 It's executed as a **process** - a unique instance of that program in action, overseen by the operating system.

 However, a program, when communicating, needs a means to reference its communication channels or any files it accesses.
 Enter **File Descriptors**.

-**The UNIX Connection: Sockets as Files**
+### The UNIX Connection: Sockets as Files

-To understand what are File Descriptor, we need to look a little bit further into the UNIX-like operating systems (which includes Linux and macOS).
+To understand what File Descriptors are, we need to look a little bit further into the UNIX-like operating systems (which includes Linux and macOS).

-There's a foundational principle: everything is a file.
+There's a foundational principle here: everything is a file.
 This philosophy doesn't just extend to what we traditionally think of as files (like documents or images) but also to hardware devices and sockets.
 Every "file" is blessed with a unique, non-negative integer by the operating system upon its creation, called the File Descriptor.
 This descriptor is the key by which programs, like our server, interact with their respective files or sockets.

 In Python, when you create a socket, you're handed back a socket object.
 But behind the scenes, in the OS, that socket is represented and managed as a file descriptor.
 When you're reading from or writing to a socket, at the lowest levels, you're performing operations on a file descriptor.